 2C-T is short for 2,5-Dimethoxy-4-methylthiophenethylamine.
 It’s a lesser-known psychedelic in the 2C-X family of psychedelics — which makes it a derivative of mescaline, and a close relative of 2C-B, 2C-C, 2C-D, 2C-E, 2C-I, 2C-P, and others.

-The 2C-X family of drugs were discovered by Alexander Shulgin as he systematically attached different functional groups on the mescaline base structure and tested them to examine their psychedelic potential.
+The 2C-X family of drugs was discovered by Alexander Shulgin as he systematically attached different functional groups on the mescaline base structure and tested them to examine their psychedelic potential.
 Through this process of trial and error, Shulgin discovered and documented well over 200 psychedelic compounds.